George H. Burton

 George H. Burton (15 January 1843 – 20 October 1917) was a career officer in the United States Army.
 A veteran of the American Indian Wars and Spanish–American War, he attained the rank of brigadier general as Inspector General of the United States Army.

 A native of Millsboro, Delaware, Burton was raised and educated in Delaware and attended Delaware Military Academy.
 He then began attendance at the United States Military Academy (West Point), from which he graduated in 1865.
 Commissioned in the Infantry, he served in the former Confederacy during the Reconstruction era, followed by service in the west during the American Indian Wars.

-In 1885, Burton transferred to the Department of the Army Inspector General, and he caried out inspector general appointments at departments and districts throughout the United States.
+In 1885, Burton transferred to the Department of the Army Inspector General, and he carried out inspector general appointments at departments and districts throughout the United States.
 During the Spanish–American War, he was inspector general of the army's Division of Cuba.
 Burton was promoted to brigadier general in 1903 and appointed as the army's inspector general.
 He held this position until retiring in 1906.

 In retirement, Burton resided in Los Angeles.
 He died in Los Angeles on 20 October 1917.
 Burton was buried at Arlington National Cemetery.